Temps and termites are on the rise. Schedule your free inspection today.

 Spotted lanternfly identification

 Knowing how to identify a spotted lanternfly in all of its life stages will help slow the spread of this invasive species.
-If you see a spotted lanternfly in any of these stages, destroy it immediately.
-If you have an infestation and need spotted lanternfly control, call us.
+When they feed on plant sap, they cause wilting, leaf curl, and bark wounds, and they can kill tree branches or entire saplings.
+If you see any signs of activity in your yard, destroy it immediately.
+However, if you have an infestation and need spotted lanternfly control, call us.

 Egg mass